Bryony Kimmings

 Bryony Kimmings (born 30 March 1981) is a British live artist based in London and Cambridgeshire.
 She is an associate artist of the Soho Theatre, and, in 2016, was commissioned to write The Pacifist's Guide to the War on Cancer for Complicite Associates.

 She creates multi-platform art works to provoke change.
-Her work centres mostly around "social experiments", which in the past have included the artist retracing an STI to its source, spending seven days in a controlled environment in a constant state of intoxication and becoming a pop star invented by a nine-year-old.
+Her work centres mostly around "social experiments", which in the past have included the artist retracing an sexually transmitted infection to its source, spending seven days in a controlled environment in a constant state of intoxication and becoming a pop star invented by a nine-year-old.

-She has performed at the Soho Theatre, London, Kimmings' work has toured across the world including: The Southbank Centre, London, BAC Grandhall, Antifest (Finland), Culturgest (Portugal), Fusebox Festival (Texas), Melbourne International Comedy Festival (Australia), and Lisinski Operahouse (Croatia).

 Early career

 Kimmings graduated with a degree in Modern Drama from Brunel University in 2003.
 In a 2011 interview she said of her time at Brunel: "It was Live Art and the history of performance artists that excited me the most", and so immediately afterwards she established the company 'Glass Eyed' with friends.
 'Glass Eyed' created work for two years before being dissolved.

 In 2006 she began Celebrityville a soap cabaret following the lives of forgotten celebrities living in a fictional town.
 A new episode was created every month between 2006 and 2008.
 Describing working on Celebrityville Kimmings said "this gave me a baptism of fire really, making such a large volume of work, learning about how to run a night, what to do if things broke half way through, making costumes, doing marketing - everything."
 When Celebrityville ended, Kimmings began to explore a solo live art career with autobiographical themes.